All cases

 A unified data lake and transformation layer powered by Databricks Delta Lake to ensure consistent data models and produce clean, analytics-ready datasets

-Robust data governance that involved implementing role-based access controls and data lineage with Unity Catalog to meet strict regulatory and security standards
+Data governance built on role-based access controls and data lineage tracking via Unity Catalog, meeting the client's regulatory and security requirements

-Power BI dashboards for effective real-time reporting and KPI tracking across the organization
+Power BI dashboards for real-time reporting and KPI tracking across the organization

-To ensure a seamless transition from the stalled Fabric architecture to the new Azure Databricks environment, ITRex executed a phased migration strategy designed to minimize business disruption and amplify value:
+To seamlessly transition from the stalled Fabric architecture to Azure Databricks while keeping the business running, ITRex implemented a phased migration strategy:

 1